mohakala/publications/talks.md

 * DFT simulations for hydrogen evolution reaction on MoS2 and reaction descriptors, EU project meeting, London, October 2016

-* Electronic structure and X-raystudies at University of Helsinki, Computational Chemistry Group, Department of Chemistry, Aalto University, 8.9.2016
+* Electronic structure and X-ray studies at University of Helsinki, Computational Chemistry Group, Department of Chemistry, Aalto University, 8.9.2016